Energy saving window AC units

 Don't just throw your old window AC unit in the trash.
 Don't give or sell it to a scrap dealer.
 Why?
 First, you may be breaking the law.
 Second, you may be helping destroy the ozone layer.

-If you want to upgrade to a more energy efficient window AC unit, you certainly shouldn't give or sell your old clunker to a friend or a used appliance dealer or a junk store.
-You'll just be passing on your problem of an energy wasting window AC unit (and high operating costs) to someone else, which might save you money but it won't reduce the negative environmental impacts of the unit.
-An old, energy inefficient window AC unit should be safely scrapped rather than kept in operation by someone else.
+If you want to upgrade to a more energy efficient window AC unit, don’t give away or sell your old clunker to a junk store.
+You’ll just be passing on your problem of an energy wasting window AC unit (and high operating costs).
+From an environmental perspective, doing that doesn’t really help at all.

 Buy the right-sized window AC unit